alban-read/Scheme-Windows-Workspace/App/docs/implementation.md

 The workspace app is written in C++ using the Win32cpp library.

-This adds human oriented interactive IO to the Scheme engine; which otherwise uses a terminal.
+This adds human oriented interactive I/O to the Scheme engine; which otherwise uses a terminal.

-The App provides views as arrangeable panes or tiles for text, graphics, html.
+The App provides views as arrangeable panes or tiles for text, graphics, documentation views.

 And connects to Scheme